 Each area is rated from 0 to 5 stars with 5 being the best.
 The overall composite score is the "FANFARE Score".

-An extra point for the unique Raptors logo painted behind the baseline on the court.
-It looks like a 3-dimensional placard on television.
+An extra mark is awarded for the unique Raptors logo painted behind the baseline.
+It looks like a 3D placard when you see it on TV.